src-d/blog/content/post/handshakes_pagerank.md

 and that definitely helps, though other fun effects still reflect the light.
 After all, only the ratio of PageRank-s makes sense.
-For example, after the mono repository filtering, Rob Pike has 4.5e-6, our CTO [Maximo Cuadros](https://github.com/mcuadros) has 2.6e-6 and myself has 1.6e-6.
+For example, after the mono repository filtering, Rob Pike has 4.5e-6, our CTO [Maximo Cuadros](https://github.com/mcuadros) has 2.6e-6 and I have 1.6e-6.

 #### What is the most important on GitHub?